 Last week, Sulake finally began unmuting the hotels.
 Paul LaFontaine, CEO of Sulake, announced on his Twitter the pilot Hotel for the unmuting was Finland – being one of the smallest hotels (with already implemented opening hours), it was hardly surprising.
 They also placed an IP block on the hotel – meaning that only IPs (the unique number which connects your computer to the Internet) registered in Finland would be able to access it.
 However, it’s been lifted now, and we’ve been having a look round the new system!

-’ (or Hätäuloskäynti) button which has been added to the top left corner – which, when pressed, transports the player to the Hotel View and opens the Call For Help
+However, before a player can even access the approved words, they must pass a safety quiz which asks questions about the new and improved Safety Tips.
+In rooms, there is also an ‘Emergency Exit’ (or Hätäuloskäynti) button which has been added to the top left corner – which, when pressed, transports the player to the Hotel View and opens the Call For Help.

 These additions will be rolled out across the hotels in the coming weeks – believed to be very soon considering the recent removal of the Great Unmutewebsite, where users could communicate their support to Sulake over the muted period.

 Here’s to a new and improved Habbo (hopefully).

 What are your thoughts on the new features?
 Leave your opinion in the comments below!

 Habbox is not affiliated with, endorsed, sponsored, or specifically approved by Sulake Corporation Oy or its Affiliates.
 Habbox may use the trademarks and other intellectual property of Habbo, which is permitted under Habbo Fan Site Policy.